List of AMC engines: Audi/VW 121

-It was used in the AMC Gremlin, AMC Spirit, and AMC Concord, The only Jeep this engine was used in was the 1979 Jeep DJ (Dispatcher or Postal Delivery).
-In the DJ5G, it was mated only to a 3-speed A904 automatic transmission with a VW/Audi pattern bellhousing.
-In AMC passenger cars with manual transmission, this engine was mated to a BorgWarner HR-1 4-speed transmission.
-Passenger cars with automatic also used the A904.
+It was used in the AMC Gremlin, AMC Spirit, and AMC Concord.
+The only Jeep this engine was used in was the 1979 Jeep DJ (Dispatcher or Postal Delivery).
+In the DJ5G, it was mated only to a three-speed A904 automatic transmission with a VW/Audi pattern bellhousing.
+In AMC passenger cars with manual transmission, this engine was mated to a BorgWarner HR-1 four-speed transmission.
+Passenger cars with automatic transmissions also used the A904.

-It shares the bellhousing pattern with several German cars (Audi 5-cylinder inline), although it does not share the bellhousing pattern with the Volkswagen Rabbit diesel line of engines.
+It shares the bellhousing pattern with several German cars (Audi five-cylinder inline), but not with the Volkswagen Rabbit diesel line of engines.

 Renault 126 turbodiesel

 The Renault-developed 126 cuin 4-cylinder turbodiesel was an optional engine used in AMC's Jeep line between 1984 and 1986.
 It was mated to a standard four-speed or optional five-speed manual, and with either transmission delivered exceptional fuel economy.
 For a diesel of this size at that time, power delivery was respectable, at 85 hp at 3,750 rpm, 132 lbft at 2,750 rpm.
-The engine was also known for relatively instant pedal response at a time when both diesel- and turbocharger-equipped engines generally were known for a noticeable lag.
-Weighing in at only 331 lb, it also featured first-tier technology for the time such as an intercooler and an overhead cam.
+The engine was also known for relatively instant pedal response at a time when both diesel- and turbocharger-equipped engines were generally known for noticeable lag.
+Weighing in at only 331 lb, it also featured advanced technology for the time, such as an intercooler and an overhead cam.

 Pontiac 151

 The 150.8 cuin is commonly referred to as the "Iron Duke" and is a Pontiac design.
 It was purchased by AMC from 1979 through 1983 as the base option in the RWD Spirit and Concord, the 4WD Eagle models, economy versions of Jeep CJs, and in postal Jeeps.
-This early version used a Chevrolet small block V8 bell housing bolt pattern.
-The 1984 and later model GM 151s used the corporate GM four-cylinder/small V6 bolt pattern (not used by AMC).
+This early version used the Chevrolet small-block V8 bellhousing bolt pattern.
+The 1984 and later GM 151 models used a GM corporate four-cylinder/small V6 bolt pattern that AMC did not use.